 Change, which is published six times a year, is intended for reflective practitioners in colleges, universities, corporations, government, and elsewhere.
-Its readers include faculty, administrators, trustees, state and federal officials, and students, as well as corporation, union, and foundation officers.
+Its readers include faculty, administrators, trustees, state and federal officials, accreditors, foundation officers, and students.

 A magazine rather than an academic journal, Change deals with contemporary issues in higher education.
 It spotlights trends; provides new insights and ideas; and analyzes the implications of educational programs, policies, and practices.

 The magazine article is a genre unto itself.
 A good article compels attention to an important matter.
-It makes an argument or tells a story.
+It makes a persuasive argument or tells an engaging story.
 It shows a mind at work, one that reaches judgments and takes a stance.
-It is credible: it knows its subject and the larger context.
-And it is concrete, providing evidence and naming people, places, dates, and events.
-For a good idea of the kind of writing that works for Change, we encourage you to go to http://www.changemag.org.
+It is credible: it knows its subject and the larger context and supports its claims with primary research and evidence.
+And it not just theoretical but concrete, naming people, places, dates, and events.

 1. Is the topic important and timely?